-Too many slides with lots of small text creates a barrier for people with visual impairments, yet too few slides with vague, overly simple text creates a barrier for people with hearing problems and people with auditory processing delays!
+Using too many slides with lots of small text creates a barrier for people with visual impairments, yet using too few slides with vague, overly simple text creates a barrier for people with hearing problems and people with auditory processing delays!
 These needs don’t have to be contradictory: sort through them by clarifying your goals.

 - Your goal is not to have as few slides as possible—it’s for your slides to progress at a digestible pace.

 - Your goal is not to have the shortest text—it’s to have succinct, useful, visible text.

 Further Reading for Talks

 Making Your Conference Talk Accessible – Richard E. Ladner, University of Washington

 - Succint wording allows you to use a larger font size.
 This helps people who struggle to hear your presentation and people who can’t stand very close to your poster.